top of page

 The noun 'figment' has its etymology rooted in Latin.
 It is derived from the Latin word 'figmentum,' which is related to 'fingere,' meaning 'to shape' or 'to invent.'
 Therefore, 'figment' etymologically signifies something shaped or invented by the mind.
 In modern usage, 'figment' refers to something that exists solely in one's imagination or mind and has no tangible or objective reality.
 The etymology of 'figment' emphasizes the creative aspect of imagination and invention, highlighting the idea that these mental constructs are shaped and brought into existence by the imaginative faculties of the mind.

-Quiz: Find the meaning of the noun figment:
+Find the correct meaning of the noun figment:

 Try Again!